mockito/mockito/CONTRIBUTING.md

 ## Pull request criteria

-* at least one commit message in the PR contains "Fixes #id" where id is an [issue tracker](https://github.com/mockito/mockito/issues) id.
+* At least one commit message in the PR contains "Fixes #id" where id is an [issue tracker](https://github.com/mockito/mockito/issues) id.
 This allows automated release notes generation
-* use `@since` tags for new public APIs
+* Use `@since` tags for new public APIs
-* include tests
+* Include tests
-* document public APIs with examples
+* Document public APIs with examples
-* for new feautres consider adding new documentation item in main `Mockito` class
+* For new feautres consider adding new documentation item in main `Mockito` class
-* also, look at the [GitHub's Pull Request guide](https://github.com/blog/1943-how-to-write-the-perfect-pull-request)
+* Also, look at the [GitHub's Pull Request guide](https://github.com/blog/1943-how-to-write-the-perfect-pull-request)

 ## General info